Engineering Campus (University of Illinois Urbana-Champaign): Talbot Laboratory

+Campus Instructional Facility

+The Campus Instructional Facility (CIF) is a 5-floor building that contains classrooms and small lectures halls for general use.
+Construction began in the summer of 2019, and the building was opened in the fall of 2021.

 Grainger Engineering Library

 Mechanical Engineering Laboratory

 The Mechanical Engineering Lab (MEL) is one of the buildings used by the Department of Mechanical Science and Engineering.
 The building was renovated in 2002 and contains the John Deere Pavilion, the Ford Design and Manufacturing Lab, McGinnis Studios, and Rosenthal Galleries.

 Materials Science and Engineering Building

 The Materials Science and Engineering Building (MSEB) is home to the Department of Materials Science and Engineering.
 This building has been named a National Historic Physics Site by the American Physical Society.

 Beckman Quadrangle

 The Beckman Quadrangle is north of Springfield Avenue from the Bardeen Quad and is home to numerous undergraduate facilities as well as graduate facilities.
 The quad gets its name from Beckman Institute for Advanced Science and Technology, which towers over the quad at its northernmost point.

 Beckman Institute

 Electrical and Computer Engineering Building

-The Electrical and Computer Engineering Building is the new home of the Department of Electrical and Computer Engineering started August 2014.
+The Electrical and Computer Engineering Building (ECEB) is the new home of the Department of Electrical and Computer Engineering started August 2014.
 Plans were in place in 2008 to move the ECE department from Everitt Laboratory to a new building as class sizes grew and bigger demands were placed on research space and lab classes.
 Construction started in January 2012 and the building was opened with the ceremony in October 2014.
-The new ECE building is the largest building in the world to have a net-zero energy design with 230,000 square feet of labs, classrooms, and facilities, including a state-of-the-art nanofabrication lab.
+The new ECE building is the largest building in the world to have a net-zero energy design with 230,000 square feet of labs, classrooms, and facilities, including a nanofabrication lab.